leehankyeol/android-code-style-guidelines-in-Korean/README.md

 * `VERBOSE`: This level of logging should be used for everything else.
 This level will only be logged on debug builds and should be surrounded by an `if (LOCAL_LOGV)` block (or equivalent) so that it can be compiled out by default.
 Any string building will be stripped out of release builds and needs to appear inside the `if (LOCAL_LOGV)` block.

-*Notes*:
+*노트*:

-* Within a given module, other than at the VERBOSE level, an error should only be reported once if possible: within a single chain of function calls within a module, only the innermost function should return the error, and callers in the same module should only add some logging if that significantly helps to isolate the issue.
+* 하나의 모듈 안에서는 VERBOSE 단계가 아닌 이상 가능한 한 하나의 에러는 단 한 번만 보고되어야 한다. : within a single chain of function calls within a module, only the innermost function should return the error, and callers in the same module should only add some logging if that significantly helps to isolate the issue.

 * In a chain of modules, other than at the VERBOSE level, when a lower-level module detects invalid data coming from a higher-level module, the lower-level module should only log this situation to the DEBUG log, and only if logging provides information that is not otherwise available to the caller.
 Specifically, there is no need to log situations where an exception is thrown (the exception should contain all the relevant information), or where the only information being logged is contained in an error code.
 This is especially important in the interaction between the framework and applications, and conditions caused by third-party applications that are properly handled by the framework should not trigger logging higher than the DEBUG level.
 The only situations that should trigger logging at the INFORMATIVE level or higher is when a module or application detects an error at its own level or coming from a lower level.